 Thus, cooking is probably the safest bet to kill any encysted metacercariae.
 That, or collecting from a fresh, clean spring rather than water that’s passed through ranches or wildlife preserves.
 Or, as Hank Shaw says for his region, collecting “above the cow line.”
 Since watercress grows from the tips rather than the base, and the encysting occurs in the water, it’s good practice to harvest above the water level (some say as long as the water level hasn’t dropped recently).

 Or you can buy your watercress at the grocery store—just think twice about doing so in endemic areas abroad, however.
-Coloradan Maury Grimm says the encycsted metacercariae look like a slug on the stem, though I have yet to observe this myself (which is probably a good thing).
+Coloradan Maury Grimm says the encycsted metacercariae look like a slug on the stem, though I have yet to find one myself.

-And then there’s the pennyrcess.
-As you might know about me already, I just can’t say enough good things about field pennycress (Thlaspi arvense)—which is funny because a lot of people think this plant is totally lame.
+And then there’s the pennycress.
+As you might know about me already, I just can’t say enough good things about field pennycress (Thlaspi arvense)—which is funny because a lot of people dislike this plant.
 It’s called “stinkweed” in some areas, like in the Midwest, where it takes over entire fields meant for crop plants and purportedly has an icky smell.

 Field pennycress seeds—which I use to make a fantastic honey mustard—are under consideration for use as a biofuel feedstock due to their high oil content and the fact that they are not (normally) a food plant for humans.
 But for wild food foragers, the spicy leaves, green seedpods, and dry seeds are all fair game.